Eco-Friendly, Low-VOC Paints are the Future

 VOC regulations and consumer demands have led to a market dominated by the desire for greener coating solutions.
 When VOC regulations first eliminated the VOC-heavy, solvent-based paints, consumers turned to water-based sustainable low VOC paint as an alternative.
 Water-based coatings are naturally low in VOCs as they use water instead of a chemical solvent.
 As technologies have improved and companies have invested in low VOC paint, the market has only continued to grow.
 They can be used for substrates from metal to concrete and wood, and technologies include polyurethane, epoxy, acrylic, and more.

-Durability and innovation leads to sustainable coatings
+Durability and innovation leads to sustainable coatings for industry

 There are three critical aspects of paint which affect sustainability when it comes to paints: durability, quantity used, and formulation.
 The longer a paint lasts without the need for recoating, the less paint needed for optimum coverage and opacity.
 Add to this the use of sustainable component ingredients and the result is more environmentally-friendly, greener product.
 By focusing on improving the durability of their coatings and the sustainability of the processes involved in their production, paint and coatings companies are reducing fuel usage, CO2 emissions, VOC emissions, production wastes, and overall power use.